wellingtonollv/fullstack-assessment/README.md

 npm run start
 ```

+- Open your browser and navigate to `http://localhost:5173` to access the application.
+- Open your browser and navigate to `http://localhost:4000/swagger` to access the API documentation.

 ### 2. Development Mode — local build (`start:dev`)

 Use this mode if you want to work on the source code and rebuild containers locally.